What is Noise?

 Can I choose what gets filtered as Noise?

 No, but you can trust us!
-Our security experts spend hours every week looking at different software, services and configurations to see what is robust enough to be exposed to the internet (filtered as informational noise), and what isn't meant to be there (flagged as an issue).
+Our security experts spend hours every week looking at different software, services, and configurations to ensure that you are only alerted about the presence of actionable findings (flagged as an issue), rather than generic information (filtered as noise).